dotnetq/Qapper/README.md

 IEnumerable<Auth.User> users = connection.QueryObjects<Auth.User>("select from .auth.user");
 ```

 Qapper will automatically convert the returned 'q' table into an enumerable collection of object instances.
-The object properties of each object instance have been mapped to the columns of the table, subject to a simple naming convention, so each object instance will correspond to a row from the table.
+The object properties of each object instance have been mapped to the columns of the table, using the [QSchema](https://github.com/dotnetq/Example) naming convention, so each object instance will correspond to a row from the table.
 This will work with both keyed and unkeyed tables.

 It really is that simple!

 Take a look at the worked [Example](https://github.com/dotnetq/Example) for more detail.

+Future work will permit arbitrary mapping to pre-existing tables.